Meet a Backslider: Interview #4

 Every Backslider featured here has shared their story with generosity and truth, in a Q&A format.
 Their words are their own (with light editing for tone and flow from yours truly) - with identifying details kept vague to honor privacy (when requested).

 Meet Lindsey: She grew up equating success with survival and spent years climbing hard—until she realized what she really wanted was a creative, self-directed life.
-Today, she runs this business, plays with paint and power tools, and tries her best to choose ease over urgency.
+Today, she runs this business, tinkers with her garden and power tools, and tries her best to choose ease over urgency.

 This next Backslider interview is someone you already know!
 Myself.